-From childhood most of us are told to put away money to save for the future – perhaps for something special; or perhaps to be sure that when we really need something we have the funds to acquire it, without taking on debt.
+Ideally with Expat Savings and Investments we should from childhood be encouraged to put away money to save for the future – perhaps for something special; or perhaps to be sure that when we really need something we have the funds to acquire it, without taking on debt.
 Whether we place your money in a piggy bank, or in a multinational investment house, the aims are broadly the same; to provide for our future needs, and to protect ourselves against unexpected causes of expenditure.

 When planning your finances, it is important to distinguish between savings and investments.
 Savings are generally funds that you set aside, but can be accessed relatively quickly.
 These savings are often for a specific need or purchase, like a holiday or a new car.
 The most common way of ‘saving’ is into a bank account (‘deposit’ account) where the money can be accessed in an emergency, and for every £1 you put in, you will get £1 back and possibly some interest.

-Investments are designed to be held for a longer term, usually at least 5 years.
+Investments are designed to be held for a longer term, usually at least 5 years or longer up to 10 years.
 You need to be comfortable with tying up this money for a period of time, and should not consider investments unless you have some savings in place.
 Most investments are not guaranteed to return your money in full, although do offer the prospect of potentially higher returns than deposit accounts.
 Returns, risk and volatility are the factors that will determine a suitable place for your savings.

 Savings and investment products range include a simple current account, which may allow a small amount of interest, but facilitates regular payments and withdrawals without detriment to your savings, to less secure alternatives.
 At the opposite end of the scale would be company shares, where you invest money in a company, with the prospect that the company will prosper and the shares will increase in value over time.
 Whilst the benefits are potentially high, the risks are also much greater.